apostrophecms/apostrophe-documentation/reference/apostrophe-browser-utils/browser-apostrophe-browser-utils.md

 ONE punctuation character normally forbidden in slugs may optionally be permitted by specifying it via options.allow.
 The separator may be changed via options.separator.
+### clonePermanent(*o*, *keepScalars*)
+Clone the given object recursively, discarding all properties whose names begin with `_` except for `_id`.
+Returns the clone.

+This removes the output of joins and other dynamic loaders, so that dynamically available related content is not considered when comparing the equality of two objects with _.isEq later.

+If the object is an array, the clone is also an array.

+Date objects are cloned as such.
+All other non-JSON objects are cloned as plain JSON objects.

+If `keepScalars` is true, properties beginning with `_` are kept as long as they are not objects.